There is no cure for fibromyalgia, but treatment can ease some of your symptoms and improve quality of life.

 You can visit UK Fibromyalgia's support group section for a list of fibromyalgia support groups across the country.

 You may need to take several different types of medicines for fibromyalgia, including painkillers and antidepressants.
-Different medicines are described in more detail below.
+These are described below.

-If paracetamol is not effective, your GP (or another healthcare professional treating you) may prescribe a stronger painkiller, such as codeine or tramadol.
-Research has found that tramadol can improve pain and may also help you function better in your daily activities.
+If over-the-counter painkillers are not effective, your GP (or another healthcare professional treating you) may prescribe a stronger painkiller, such as codeine or tramadol.

-It is thought that low levels of neurotransmitters may be a factor in causing fibromyalgia, and that raising their levels may help to treat the condition and ease pain.
+Low levels of neurotransmitters may be a factor in causing fibromyalgia, and it's believed that increasing their levels may help ease the widespread pain associated with the condition.

 There are different types of antidepressants.
-The choice of medicine will depend on the type of fibromyalgia you have, the severity of your symptoms and any side effects the medicine may cause.
+The choice of medicine will largely depend on the severity of your symptoms and any side effects the medicine may cause.

 Antidepressants used to treat fibromyalgia include: